json-next/json-next.github.io/README.md

 - HJSON uses `"""` triple double quoted strings for multi-line strings; JSON v11 uses backticks for multi-line strings (like ES6)
 - HJSON unquoted strings allow spaces and more (until the end of line); JSON v11 only allows identifiers for unquoted strings

+Note:  JSONX with Extension will add `"""` and `'''` as (alternative) multi-line strings -- FUTURE ADDITION

 ### HanSON